Covid-19 Update from Bobby Jones Links

 That is going up the bell curve.

 A successful membership plan also has attractive plans as members age and their ability to pay decreases.
-Instead of just having one plan after 65, we have implemented offerings with dues decreases at ages 65, 70, 75, and 80 as their physical ability to enjoy golf and the amenities decreases (and they are living on a fixed income), but not their desire to enjoy the club.
+Instead of just having one plan after 65, we have implemented offerings with dues decreases at ages 65, 70, 75, and80 as their physical ability to enjoy golf and the amenities decreases (and they are living on a fixed income), but not their desire to enjoy the club.

-That is going down of the bell curve.
+That is going down the bell curve.

 Keep up with us on social media!